mailchimp/content-style-guide/09-writing-email-newsletters.html.md

 ### Consider your perspective

-When sending an email newsletter from strongDM, use the third person "we".
+When sending an email newsletter from strongDM, use the third person "we."
 When sending a newsletter as an individual, use the first person.

 ### Use a hierarchy